morkro/BrowDash/README.md

 - **TodoCard:** don't need to explain that.
 - **DeviceCard:** statistics about your device _(like battery status and more)_.
 - **Offline message:** user is suddenly offline? be nice and tell him.
+- **LockScreen:** user should be able to set a password and timeout, so that his content is protected/hidden
 - _More features to be defined._

 ### Technologies